Nostalgia is a tonic to the modern man, one which few can resist.

 Grieving Well Means Remembering Well

 Grieving helps to shed light on what is most important, what life often causes us to forget in its hectic pace.
 And over and over again when we take the time to look back on what we’ve lost, what it tends to reveal is that what makes things like Route 66 such an important part of our past is the people that we share the road with.
 This is what it means to slow down.
-This is where nostalgia is formed, is out of the memories we make and the joy they afford us together.
-Nostalgia romanticizes the past, but it also gives proper life to our stores.
-And these are the stories worth telling because when we lose sight of these stories and when we lose the ability to romanticize, to wonder if you will, we end up aimless, lost and uncertain.
+Nostalgia is formed out of the memories we make and the joy it affords in bringing us together.
+Nostalgia romanticizes the past, but it also gives life to the way we share these memories across generational lines, stories worth telling precisely because of the ways in which they bring us together.
+When we lose the ability to romanticize the past, to wonder if you will at the life we have lived, we also lose our sense of togetherness, which is what leaves us feeling isolated from one another.

 In the original Cars, it might seem like simply a story about an infamous and legendary road.
 But what makes these films so underrated, in my opinion, is the way they use this road to shed light on the human experience.
 And the fact that it is able to speak to our human experience across generations is something that makes these films even that much more relevant and important.